 What’s changing

-containerd 2.0 introduces new features, stabilizes some experimental featuers added in the 1.7 release, and removes support for some features that were previously deprecated.
+containerd 2.0 introduces new features, stabilizes some experimental features added in the 1.7 release, and removes support for some features that were previously deprecated.

 The release notes are pretty extensive, and there’s a high level document we’ve published here, but a few highlights that I’m excited about: